Showing my Workings – Part 3: Golden Mash

 So, I decided to pull that story into my gold-themed one, and now I have two major, strong characters mashed together into the same world.
 I did not look at how these two characters were different.
 Instead, I pondered what connections there might be between them.
 How could these two meet, and what might their relationship be?
 I can see how some might have looked at these two people and wondered, if there are two strong characters there, couldn’t they be two different stories instead?

 I could have just left it there.
 Closed the scrivener file for my old story down and got back to the new one.
-But I was also curious what might happen if I were to mash those two stories together and see what happens.
-So I did.
-I think that it is worth the risk.
-Some of my riskiest risks have led to good stories.
-After all, The Weave felt completely implausible when I first started to write it.
-I like a challenge, and it paid off.
+But I was also curious what might happen if I were to mash those two characters into a story together and see what happens.

-Will that work this time?
+Will it work that way again?
 Who knows, but it will be interesting trying to find out.
-By the end of this gold-themed series, hopefully I will know the answer.
+By the end of this gold-themed story, hopefully I will know the answer.

 Comments